 - An annual strategy.
 If you need to plan on a large scale, you can also use a roadmap to organize your annual marketing strategy.

 - Something else.
 Your imagination’s the limit when it comes to roadmapping.
 Perhaps you need to plan team operations or combine project planning with campaign planning.

-- What benchmarks should I keep track of to define my progress in this roadmap?
+- What benchmarks will track progress in this roadmap?

-- Which tasks will I need to coordinate with my team throughout this roadmap?
+- Which tasks need coordination with your team throughout the roadmap?

 - Three-point estimating: Taking the average of your best-case, worst-case, and average time estimate for the project.

 - Bottom-up estimating: Getting time estimates from everyone doing the work in your project and adding them together.